-Below is other information that’s good to know about Cirque du Soleil’s Vancouver production in 2017.
+Below is other information that’s good to know about Cirque du Soleil’s productions in Vancouver.
+2022 details may be similar.

 - The venue is heated.

 - There is no coat check area most years.

 - Due to space restrictions, strollers are not permitted in the facility.

 - Except for service dogs for people with disabilities, animals are not permitted.

 - Backpacks and other packages bigger than a briefcase or handbag are not permitted in the facility.

 Tips and Advice

 The following is a list of suggestions to help you make the most out of your Cirque du Soleil experience.

 TIP #4: Make an evening (or afternoon) out of your visit and explore the area.
 If attending an afternoon show and the weather is good, go for a pre-performance stroll along the nearby False Creek Seawall.

 About Cirque du Soleil

 Cirque du Soleil is a world-famous circus and acrobatics theatre group that offers shows under a big top tent in Vancouver’s Pacific Concord Place, as well as at other venues across the globe.

 The Montreal-based company tours the world with its shows and often visits Vancouver for a multi-week stay between mid-fall and the end of December.